Housing Element Update

 Email List - Stay Connected

-The best way to hear about major milestones and opportunities to shape the Housing Element update is to join the email list.
+The best way to stay connected and to receive updates on the Housing Element is to join the email list.

 Presented on Wednesday, July 14, 2021